Siriusmart/youtube-tui/docs/src/config/main.md

 (Don't always use Invidious if YouTube is working, because first of all the load time if gonna be much slower, and secondly you will be DDoSing Invidious)

 *Accept: `YouTube`/`Invidious`*

+### search_provider

+What method to fetch video info: from an Invidious instance or using RustyPipe - a local webscraper.

+*Accept: `RustyPipe`/`Invidious`

 ### shell